-- 1.7 The consultation took place between 3 December 2014 and 24 February 2015 and a total of 47 survey responses were completed.
-The following activities were conducted during the consultation period: - Advertisement in local newspaper - Questionnaire available on the Council's website with the facility to complete the consultation on-line - Press release and social media to publicise the consultation - Letter including the website link sent to key stakeholders in the Borough and in the industry including all County, Borough and Parish Councillors, Members of Parliament, resident associations and Surrey Police - Attendance at Access group to publicise the consultation
+- 1.7 Prior to the adoption of the policy in 2015, a full public consultation took place.
+The consultation on the current version of the Policy took place between ##dates## and a total of ## responses were completed.
+The following activities were conducted during the consultation period: - Press release and social media to publicise the consultation - Letter including the website link sent to key stakeholders in the Borough and in the industry including all County, Borough and Parish Councillors, Members of Parliament, resident associations and Surrey Police